olegabu/starknet-archive-docs/README.md

   }
 }
 ```

-returns the event data decoded:
+The query returns your event decoded.
 ```json
 {
   "data": {